 - Creating a smaller group.

-After you have selected your housing selection, you need to select your meal plan (if required) and sign the Housing Contract.
-Once you have completed this step, the housing selection process is complete!
+After you have selected your housing reservation or it has been selected for you by your group leader, you need to select your meal plan (if required) and sign the Housing Contract.
+Once you have completed this step, the Housing Selection Process is complete!

 - Log in to your housing application during your individual timeslot, sign the housing contract (all students) and sign up for a meal plan (if required for your chosen living area).